Work in Ecuador

 you obtain a work visa, or if you dont feel comfortable without one, you should contact the nearest Ecuadorian consulate.

 The 90-day visitors visa, which North Americans and citizens of most European nations automatically receive when they enter the country and can be extended.
 Visa laws change frequently, so read them carefully and stay updated regulalrly.

 The average Ecuadorian earns approximately $440 a month.
 Obviously, as a foreigner living abroad you will need a bit more than this and you should bring some startup money with you.
-With a likely earning potential as a teacher of $500-$1500 depending upon your experience and qualifications per month, you can rent an apartment, buy groceries, and eat out occasionally.
+With a likely earning potential as a teacher of $5 hourly or $500-$1200+ monthly depending upon your experience and qualifications, you can rent an apartment, buy groceries, and eat out occasionally.